 If you haven’t noticed it before, the Toyota 86, Subaru BRZ & Scion FR-S look almost the same.

 The truth is that these cars are actually the same car from the beginning, with a few design changes.
 So which car is the best of these cars to buy?

 To determine the differences between these two car models you have to look very carefully.
 Here is a list of the main differences between them.

-The biggest difference between the Toyota 86 and the Subaru BRZ is the exterior look.
-Toyota GT86 got a sportier look while the Subaru BRZ has got a bland front end.
-There are also some differences between the performance of the suspension.
+The most significant difference between the Toyota 86 and the Subaru BRZ is the exterior look.
+Toyota 86 got a sportier look, while the Subaru BRZ has got a bland front end.
+There are also some differences in the performance of the suspension.